-All across the country, citizens are worried about the rising cost of health care and the government's growing control over our health care decisions.
+All across the Commonwealth, Pennsylvanians are struggling with the rising cost of health care and worried about the government's growing control over our health care decisions.